 - trends in both standing offer and market offer prices, expressed as a single nominal cents per kilowatt hour (c/kWh) value.
-This is based on a representative residential consumption level for each state and territory;1 and - a breakdown of the supply chain cost components that contribute to residential retail electricity prices.
-These are again expressed as a c/kWh value for each state and territory.2
+This is based on a representative residential consumption level for each state and territory; and - a breakdown of the supply chain cost components that contribute to residential retail electricity prices.
+These are again expressed as a c/kWh value for each state and territory. - possible trends in residential retail electricity prices for each year to 2017/18, using 2014/15 as the base year.
+Our analysis is presented separately for each state and territory, as well as in an aggregated form for the national summary.
+All prices are exclusive of GST.

-Consumption levels were either calculated from benchmark values published by the Australian Energy Regulator, or provided by state and territory jurisdictions.
+&lt;sup>1 Consumption levels were either calculated from benchmark values published by the Australian Energy Regulator, or provided by state and territory jurisdictions.
 Consumption levels reflect the annual electricity consumption of a representative consumer for each jurisdiction.

-The COAG Energy Council has not made any changes to the Terms of Reference since the 2014 report.
+&lt;sup>2 The COAG Energy Council has not made any changes to the Terms of Reference since the 2014 report.
 A copy of the Terms of Reference for the 2014 Electricity Price Trends report can be found on the AEMC website.